Definition and overview

 - Constipation after the procedure

-- Abnormal vaginal discharge that may have an unpleasant odour
+- Abnormal vaginal discharge that may have an unpleasant odor

-- Leaking urine and faeces (these are rare complications)
+- Leaking urine and feces (these are rare complications)

 - Unsatisfactory results